nGeniusPros/bullyhub/netlify/README.md

-# Netlify Functions for Bully Hub
+# Netlify Functions for PetPals

-This directory contains serverless functions for the Bully Hub application.
+This directory contains serverless functions for the PetPals application.
 These functions handle backend operations that require server-side processing, such as DNA test integration, AI stud receptionist, color prediction, COI calculation, and other breeding-related computations.

 ## Directory Structure